How to measure wrist size for watches

 Your wrist is also larger when your palm is open, but as we mentioned earlier—this is generally preferable when taking measurements, as it’ll account for things like size fluctuation.

-Different watchmakers will also have different size gradings.
 Although this is more of a consideration for when you’re actually buying a watch, it’s still worth keeping in mind when taking your measurements.

-Specialist watch insurance with Ripe Valuables
+Specialist watch insurance through Ripe

-Specialist watch insurance with Ripe covers your watch against theft, loss and damage in the UK and worldwide.
+Specialist watch insurance through Ripe covers your watch against theft, loss and damage in the UK and worldwide.
 Plus, you can tailor your policy to your specific needs, so you’ll never pay for cover you don’t actually need.

 All policies also come underpinned by the Ripe Guarantee, which means you won’t find the same level of cover for a better price anywhere else on the market.